Anthroposophy is a path of knowledge which aims

 It is one of about seventy branches world-wide of the General Anthroposophical Society founded by Rudolf Steiner in Dornach, Switzerland, in 1923.
 You are invited to consider membership of the Society if you are interested in supporting this aim.

 The General Secretary serves as the spokesperson for the Society at home and in the international Anthroposophical movement.
-She is supported in her work by the Management Group of the Australian Society, with whom the General Secretary works closely.
+She is supported in her work by the Management Committee of the Australian Society, with whom the General Secretary works closely.
 Find out more about the Society in Australia and the role of the general secretary.